ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 - **An aggregated suppression report.** A convenience view over data already present in the SARIF output, so nothing is blocked without it.
 - IDE quick fix to insert a directive, and rule-identifier validation as you type.
 - Migration tooling from project-wide and file-level exclusions to in-source directives.
+- A fuller audit mode that also disregards rule selection, closing the gap where a project-wide exclusion hides findings that the suppression audit run cannot reveal.

 ## References